Flamenco/stackeditpro/Features.md

 You can now navigate your workspace by either visited history or natural document order.

 ### Arrow Navigation
 *Previous Document* and *Next Document* links have been added to the Navigation Bar.
-This allows you to navigate within your document tree using natural document order.
+This allows you to navigate within your document tree using *natural document order*.

 ### History Mode
 You can now use the browser's forward and back buttons to revisit your document and folder navigation sequence.